Last updated on October 13th, 2022 at 12:41 pm

 Monetary benefit of telecommunication mast to residents

-Siting of such masts isn’t for charity, millions of Naira are paid in exchange for such choice of location.
+Siting of such masts isn’t for charity, millions of Naira are paid in exchange for such a choice of location.

-Some years back, an excited Nairalander sought the views of Nigerians on how much it cost for a telecommunication mast to be sited on his family piece of land at an area in Ogun State.
+Some years back, an excited Nairalander sought the views of Nigerians on how much it cost for a telecommunication mast to be sited on his family piece of land in an area in Ogun State.